 If you live in an area affected by drought, buyers will forgive a brown lawn, but they won’t overlook a shabby or overgrown yard.
 Professional landscaping can raise your home’s value by as much as 20 percent.
 But, even if you don’t want to shell out for a complete redo, there are many ways to make improvements.

 Start by trimming overgrown hedges and trees, pulling weeds, raking up leaves, and mowing your lawn.
 Consider planting trees and flowers for instant charm (but first, ensure they’re suitable to your climate).
 Trees also add monetary value by saving energy — they provide cooling shade in the summer and act as a windbreak in the winter.
-This calculator can help you determine the cost benefits of planting a tree.

 No time for yardwork?
 Potted plants, window boxes, and hanging plants are an easy, inexpensive way to add color and visual interest to your front steps or porch.